Public procurement and PPPLegislation

 In both scenarios the contracting authority, under the coordination of the PPP Project Unit of the Ministry of Planning, will be responsible for the structure, selection, adjudication and conclusion of the PPP contract.
 Likewise, the contracting authority has the power to control the proper execution of the contract and the fulfilment of the obligations assumed by private participants.Joint venture and concession criteria

 What criteria are considered when awarding port concessions and port joint venture agreements?

-- the offered fixed part of the concession fee;
+- the term of the contract;

 Is there a model PPP agreement that is used for port projects?
 To what extent can the public body deviate from its terms?